carla-simulator/carla/Docs/how_to_build_on_windows.md

 I recommend to use this environment for everything you do in this tutorial.
 You have different options:

 - **Recomended:** Use [`Visual Studio x64 Native Tools Command Prompt`](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs).
-Just press the `Win` button and search for `x64`, because the name of this Command Prompt can change depending on the lenguage you have installed Visual Studio.
+Just press the `Win` button and search for `x64` (be careful to not **unintentionally open a `x86_x64` prompt**), because the name of this Command Prompt can change depending on the lenguage you have Visual Studio installed.
 - [Enable a 64-Bit Visual C++ Toolset on the Command Line](https://msdn.microsoft.com/en-us/library/x4d2c09s.aspx) (the instructions will depend on the version of VS that you have).

+!!! note
+    Take care if you have **Cygwin** installed.
+This could cause the errors like
+    `/usr/bin/sh: rd: command not found` While executing `Reuild.bat`.

 <h3>Clone the repository</h3>
 Go to the path you want to install CARLA and use git to download the project using the following command: